You’ve probably heard of terms such as GDPR, and you’re most likely wondering how you should be managing data security.

 You can make this available on your website or as a paper copy.

-Did this guide to data protection for small business help you?
+Did this guide to managing data security help you?
 If so please recommend DigitalSupermarket.